 Disadvantaged areas had higher risk of GI calls in NHS 111.
-This may relate to differences in exposure or vulnerability to GI infections, or propensity to call about GI infections.
+This may relate to differences in

 KEY WORDS: Diarrhoea; Vomiting; Inequalities; Syndromic surveillance

 INTRODUCTION

 Gastrointestinal (GI) infections are common in the population, leading to diarrhoea and vomiting as well as more serious health problems.
 Previous estimates suggest that around 25% of people in the UK suffer an episode of infectious intestinal disease (IID) per year and that foodborne illness in England and Wales costs around £1.5 billion annually (1).
 Many infections are known to vary by social group however the role of socioeconomic inequalities in risk of GI infection in high income countries, such as in the UK, is not well understood, with studies presenting conflicting findings (2).
 Most cases of GI infection are not identified by routine surveillance systems as most GI infections are self-limiting; it is estimated that there are 147 cases in the community for every one case that is reported to national surveillance, such as via laboratory reports (1).
 This level of underreporting presents a challenge to understanding the relationship between infection and socioeconomic status (SES) due to the potential bias in healthcare seeking behaviour within certain groups of the population.
 It is therefore important to attempt to capture potential inequalities in GI infections particularly amongst individuals who would not be captured in formal surveillance systems.
 Telephone helplines are underutilised for GI surveillance but potentially give a closer reflection of true community incidence than other routine measures.